quii/learn-go-with-tests/websockets.md

 You should see it working!
 The blind amount increments in the browser as if by magic.

 Now let's revert the code and think how to test it.
-In order to _implement_ it all we did was pass through to `StartGame` was `playerServerWS` rather than `ioutil.Discard` so that might make you think we should perhaps spy on the call to verify it works.
+In order to _implement_ it all we did was pass through to `StartGame` was `playerServerWS` rather than `io.Discard` so that might make you think we should perhaps spy on the call to verify it works.

 Spying is great and helps us check implementation details but we should always try and favour testing the _real_ behaviour if we can because when you decide to refactor it's often spy tests that start failing because they are usually checking implementation details that you're trying to change.